diegoandino/andino.io/README.md

-# Diego Andino Portfolio Page
+# andino.io

-Personal portfolio page made with WinBox for a Terminal-like experience.
+Personal portfolio page made with WinBox.js for a terminal-like experience.